01-02 - Foundations - Dig Foundation

 Make sure there is room for the vertical drain pipe clean-outs to come up outside the footing (on the opposite side of the building from the exit point).

-Make sure the sewer and drainage pipe ditch continues on from the exit point on the building and maintains the proper 1/4" per foot slope.
+Make sure the drainage pipe ditch continues on from the exit point on the building and maintains the proper 1/4" per foot slope.

 Sweep the ditches